Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 With their boss coming for his money, it keeps you on your toes throughout the film.

-Using vernacular language and easy vocab makes it apt for intermediate-level Danish language learners.
+Using vernacular and simple vocabulary makes it suitable for intermediate-level Danish learners.

 8. Nightwatch (Nattevagten) — 1994 (R)

-A psychological thriller, Nightwatch, is a story of a law student who gets a night watchman’s job at a mortuary to fund his studies.
+A psychological thriller, Nightwatch, is the story of a law student who gets a night watchman’s job at a mortuary to fund his studies.

 With the morgue harboring strange events, the student becomes a suspect in a serial murder case.